 - Paris, France

 - Quito, Ecuador

 Culture 2 Culture helps new international students with the transition to life at Allegheny College and in the US.
 Each new international student is paired with a current Allegheny student, who will act as a mentor and guide during their first semester at Allegheny.

 International Film Festival

-A five-week series of new, internationally-renowned films is presented in January and February, curated by the faculty of the Department of Modern & Classical Languages.
+A five-week series of new, internationally-renowned films is presented in January and February, curated by the faculty of the Department of World Languages & Cultures.

 Several days each week interested students and faculty meet together for a lively lunch at McKinley’s.
 There are regular tables in Chinese, French, German, and Spanish.

 The Max Kade International wing of North Village C creates an international community for students who desire a language immersion experience or who wish to explore more deeply their interest in world cultures and events.